Difference Between Freeway and Turnpike

 What is Freeway?

-A road that is used for traveling or transport but often for moving industrial transportation but where a fee or toll is not charged is called a freeway.
+A road that is used for traveling or transport but for moving industrial transportation but where a fee or toll is not charged is called a freeway.

 A freeway is also called a controlled-access highway, motorway, expressway, etc. In various countries, a freeway is termed by different names.